Alejogb1/job-board/blog-data/how-can-i-output-logits-from-a-t5-model-for-text-generation-purposes.md

 id: "how-can-i-output-logits-from-a-t5-model-for-text-generation-purposes"
 ---

-Let's dive into this, shall we?
+Let's dive into this?
 It's a frequent requirement when you're working with sequence-to-sequence models like T5—accessing those raw, pre-softmax logits.
 It's far more common than folks new to transformers might initially think.
 I've certainly been there, many times, when I needed finer control over the generation process, or for purposes beyond just direct text output, like implementing custom beam search algorithms or employing techniques to explore model uncertainties.

 The default behavior of the `T5ForConditionalGeneration` class, which you likely use, is to output text strings, sequences of token ids, or a `ModelOutput` object that already includes the decoded text.
 This is great for most cases, but not for us.
 We need to get our hands on those logits prior to the softmax function.
 Getting there does require a small adjustment in how you interact with the model.
 I'll walk you through how I generally handle it and provide a few practical examples.

-The core trick lies in leveraging the `return_dict=True` and manipulating the `output_attentions` and `output_hidden_states` options, if needed, but *most importantly*, bypassing the usual `generate()` method when you need direct access to the logits.
+The core trick lies in leveraging the `return_dict=True` and manipulating the `output_attentions` and `output_hidden_states` options, if needed, but _most importantly_, bypassing the usual `generate()` method when you need direct access to the logits.
 Instead, you use the model directly as a function.
 This might seem like a subtle difference, but it provides crucial flexibility.
 The `generate()` method is a high-level abstraction; bypassing it allows for granular control.

 Here’s the general approach, focusing on the T5 model class: